aiadvocat/catbot/README.md

-# AIdvoCat
+# Catbot

-AIdvoCat is an AI-powered C(h)atcat built with LangChain, OpenAI, and Pinecone.
+Catbot is an AI-powered C(h)atbot built with LangChain, OpenAI, and Pinecone.
 The bot leverages embeddings, machine learning models, and a vector database to provide efficient and relevant responses based on input queries.
+It exists as a demo environment to experiement with the basic architecture of RAG based chatbots and prompting.

 ## Features